thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 ### Use with DDR {#ddr}

-Clients can discover an oblivious DNS server configuration using DDR, by either querying _dns.resolver.arpa to a locally configured resolver or querying using the name of a resolver {{DDR}}.
+Clients can discover an oblivious DoH server configuration using DDR, by either querying _dns.resolver.arpa to a locally configured resolver or querying using the name of a resolver {{DDR}}.